Pivotal BlackFly

 The Pivotal BlackFly is an American electric-powered vertical take-off and landing (VTOL) personal air vehicle designed by Canadian engineer Marcus Leng and formerly produced by Opener, now Pivotal.
 It was publicly revealed in 2018, after nine years of development.
 The aircraft is supplied to customers complete and ready to fly.
+As of October 2024, 13 BlackFly vehicles had been sold.
 Pivotal is in the process of starting production of the BlackFly's successor, the Helix, at Pivotal's Palo Alto, California site.

 The BlackFly is the world's first ultralight fixed-wing, all-electric, vertical take-off and landing aircraft and the first ultralight EVTOL to be sold to customers.
 Investors in Pivotal include Google co-founder Larry Page.

 Development

 The first proof-of-concept version was flown on 5 October 2011, in Warkworth, Ontario, Canada, by Leng.
 He flew the next model, named the BlackFly, in August 2014 and then relocated the company to Palo Alto, California in September 2014.
 In February 2016, the second BlackFly prototype was first flown.
 By September 2017, the prototype had flown 10000 mi in a series of flights of at least 30 mi each.
 The first pre-production aircraft was flown in October 2017.

 The design is intended for the FAR 103 Ultralight Vehicles category in the United States and the Basic Ultralight Aeroplane category in Canada.
 The American version and international versions will have different ranges, speeds and weights to comply with national regulations.

 In discussing the design in person with Leng at AirVenture in July 2018, AVweb reviewer Paul Bertorelli indicated that it is "a terrific idea and I'm betting the concept itself has legs, whether Opener's version fails to gain a market or not", but expressed concern about the lack of pricing and "cost/value relationship" marketing overreach.
 However, he did indicate that "It's early in their game and they have a long developmental road ahead before selling these things."
 Bertorelli also expressed concern that the company did not allow journalists access to look over the aircraft and would not answer any technical questions.

 The new CEO of Opener, Ben Diachun, stated in January 2020 that the BlackFly was close to being ready for manufacturing and sales.

 The aircraft was flown with crew in demonstrations at AirVenture 2021 and was noted as the first aircraft in its category to do so.
 It was also reported by the company to be in full production in July 2021.
+Thirteen were sold over the following three years.

 Pivotal is pricing the BlackFly's successor, the Helix, at $190,000 for the base model.